Enhancing Multilingual LLM Pretraining with Model-Based Data Selection

 \subsubsection{Threshold Selection}

 In Section~\ref{sec:model_selection}, we base our model selection on experiments that retain top 10\% of the data for high-resource languages. \textit{But is this the optimal threshold?} Following the methodology of \citet{li2024datacomp}, we analyze the impact of varying filter strengths on performance for Chinese, German, and French, using our \emph{MLP} and \emph{FT} filtering methods.
 The results are summarized in Table~\ref{tab:ranking_threshold_10_15_20}, with a comprehensive analysis, including results for \emph{CS}, provided in Appendix~\ref{app:threshold_selection} (Table~\ref{tab:ranking_threshold_15_20_all}).
 Consistent with their findings, we observe that retaining top 10\% of the data is a competitive threshold, particularly for approaches using the \emph{MKC$^+$} dataset.
 Interestingly, approaches using \emph{MKC} perform better with higher retention.
-Motivated by the observed bias in certain approaches favoring the selection of shorter documents, we examine how this bias interacts with performance when retaining more documents.
-As demonstrated in Figure~\ref{fig:doc_length_de} for German, Appendix~\ref{app:threshold_selection} for other languages, and the retained token counts in Table~\ref{tab:token_count_threshold_10_56_65}, the \emph{MLP MKC} approach shows a tendency to retain shorter documents, while achieving higher performance with an increased number of retained documents.
-In contrast, the \emph{CS} and \emph{FT} filtering methods present mixed results, suggesting that the optimal threshold selection may be influenced by additional factors.
+In Appendix~\ref{app:threshold_selection}, we investigate how some filters' bias toward shorter documents affects threshold selection, though our analysis indicates multiple factors contribute to optimal threshold determination.